University of Texas at Austin wordmarkUniversity of Texas at Austin College of Liberal Arts wordmarkCollege of Liberal Arts

 Unlike the Caddo, who worked together and could build a house in a single day, the state park workers took several weeks to build their house.
 Sometimes they had to use modern tools and equipment rather than the old-style tools and methods.
 But, in the end, they succeeded in building a fairly sturdy grass house that closely resembled the houses described by the explorers.

-Check out the house-building process from start to finish in the pictures shown here.
+Check out the house-building process from start to finish in the pictures in the slide slow below.
 See if you can spot some of the modern tools and safety equipment the workers had to use.
-Click on each picture to make it bigger.
+Click on the arrows in the bottom right corner to make it full screen.

 Disaster Strikes!